An Unexpected Lunch

 Film was expensive during the 1920s, and cameras only get heavier the higher up the mountain one carries them.
 What was it that Gamble saw in these martial performances that inspired him to record them in such detail?
 How did he, and by extension, how should we, understand their connection to the rest of the festival?
 Lastly, what does this tell us about the reality of martial culture during the Republic era, outside of the modernizing and nationalizing influence of the Jingwu (Pure Martial) and Guoshu (National Arts) movements?

 The fact that Gamble was even able to record such images suggests that we sometimes exaggerate the reach and success of these later reform movements.
 Despite their notable successes, both movements had trouble winning the interest of large segments of the Chinese martial arts community.
 Unaligned temple boxing societies, militias and village boxing clubs remained common throughout the 1920s.
 The identities promoted in these sorts of organizations were more local and parochial in nature, rather than the nationalist and statist ideologies of the reform movements which were gaining traction among the urban middle class.
-I think that it is important to remember that in 1924 vastly more individuals were taking part in practices like this than were training in Jingwu’s start of the art, YMCA inspired, facilities.
+I think that it is important to remember that in 1924 vastly more individuals were taking part in practices like this than were training in Jingwu’s state of the art, YMCA inspired, facilities.

 Many Western observers first became aware of local martial arts through their participation in local festivals.
 As writers at the time noted, their reasons for participating were often layered.
 Such can be seen in the account of this same event left by the journalist Julius Eigner.